Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ### Adding an existing Field to a Section

-Right click on the field that you want to add to a Section, and select the **Move to Group** option.
+Right click on the field that you want to add to a Section, and select the **Move to Section** option.

 Select the Section from the list and click done.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/add_field_to_group.gif)

-## Adding Linked Entries to a Group
+## Adding Linked Entries to a Section

-### Adding a new Linked Entry to a Group
+### Adding a new Linked Entry to a Section

-Click the **+** button next to the Group and select the Entry option.
+Click the **ADD ENTRY** button under the Section and select the Field option.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/group_name.JPG)